 Dustin joined Watsi on December 17th, 2015.
-Six years ago, Dustin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dustin's most recent donation traveled 8,700 miles to support Nakoyai, a 13-year-old student from Tanzania, to fund mobility-restoring corrective surgery.
+Seven years ago, Dustin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dustin's most recent donation traveled 8,600 miles to support Da, a 64-year-old woman from Thailand, to fund a surgery to help her walk again.